- Download our Moving to Brazil Guide (PDF)

 While the Brazilian constitution states that children with physical or mental special educational needs should be integrated into the public school system, there are limited state-supplied resources for children with special needs in Brazil.
 Those that do exist are offered in Portuguese.

-Private and international schools may have more support available, though this does vary between schools.
-Parents are advised to research options thoroughly to ensure their children will be well catered for.
+Private and international schools may have more support available, although this does vary between schools.
+Expat parents are advised to research options thoroughly to ensure their children will be well catered for.

 Tutors in Brazil

-There are countless tutors and tutor companies to choose from in Brazil.
+There are countless tutors and tutor companies in Brazil to choose from.
 Expats and locals alike can benefit in many ways from hiring a tutor.
-For example, even those who have some knowledge of European Portuguese may not find it as easy to pick up Brazilian Portuguese as they expected.
-In these cases, a tutor is an ideal way to bridge the gap.
+Even European Portuguese speakers may not find it as easy to pick up Brazilian Portuguese as expected.
+In these cases, a tutor is an ideal way to help you adjust.

 For students, tutors can help prepare for big exams, adjust to their new curriculum, tackle a problem subject, or maintain fluency in their mother tongue.